 Stroll through the atmospheric old town to see and smell the daily fish market.
 Besides, we will stop at Praza da Pedra.
 Do not miss the opportunity to visit the world’s most renowned oyster tasting bars and some of the best tapas places in Vigo.
 Enjoy tasty food along with a chilled glass of the locally produced Albariño white wine.

 See some of Salamanca’s main historical sights by strolling through the streets of the historic center.
 Find out where Columbus planned his voyage to the New World and explore the oldest university in Spain, the University of Salamanca.
 Discover the rich history of this university that was founded in 1218 by King Alfonso IX.

 Visit the Plaza Mayor and observe the details of its medallions, marvel at the Baroque architecture of the Colegio de la Clerecía and admire the more than 300 shells that decorate the façade of the Casa de las Conchas library.
 Walk through its streets and see beautiful buildings such as the ornate arches of the façade of the Pact of San Esteban.

 Don’t miss the traditional and creative cuisine with local products, such as Guijuelo ham, veal or morucha meat, Armuña lentils… with cheeses, oils and wines from Salamanca.

 Price: From 2725€/ person

 Cancellation policy: 5% fee if cancelling at any point, 30% fee if not cancelling at least 30 days prior the scheduled day of arrival, 60% fee if cancelling less than 48 hrs prior the scheduled day of arrival.

-Notes: Given the highly changing situation in the cost of fuel, and the lack of minibus drivers in the Canary Islands, the rate remains subject to a 5% increase per person, in the event that our provider can verify and justify it, only if there is a significant change in prices compared to today.
+Notes: Given the highly changing situation in the cost of fuel, the rate remains subject to a 5% increase in the event there is a significant change in prices.